Conditional Formatting for Dates in Excel (Table of Contents)

 Example #2 – Highlight Dates of Weekends

-For this example, we need to explore making new rules as there is no built-in option available to highlight the dates of the weekend.
-Suppose we have data of the drug with its expiry dates as follows.
+For this example, we must explore making new rules, as no built-in option exists to highlight the weekend dates.
+Suppose we have data on the drug with its expiry dates as follows.

-- Here as there is no built-in option available to highlight the weekends.
-So, we need to make a rule which identifies the weekend from the given dates and then formatting and highlighting the weekends.
+- As no built-in option is available to highlight the weekends, we need to make a rule which identifies the weekend from the given dates and then format and highlight the weekends.

 - So first of all, here we need the formula to identify the dates weekends from the given dates; we can use the formula =weekday.